 9.2.12 Local neighbourhood centres are located at Cookham; Cookham Rise; Datchet; Dedworth Road West, Windsor; Eton; Eton Wick; Old Windsor; Shifford Crescent, Maidenhead; Sunninghill; Vale Road, Windsor; Wessex Way, Cox Green; Wootton Way, Maidenhead and Wraysbury which provide for daily needs.
 The boundaries of these local centres are shown on the Policies Maps and in detail on maps in Appendix E.

-9.3 Policy TR1 Hierarchy of Centres
+Policy TR 1 Hierarchy of Centres

 9.4.1 The retail studies undertaken to aid the development of the BLP, support the view that a successful retail sector is key to securing a vital and viable town centre.
 The most recent retail study produced by Cushman and Wakefield in 2015 (the Retail Study), supports the view that a key method of supporting the retail sector is through securing a mix of uses within town centres to maximise the likelihood of linked trips, which have the effect of increasing the amount of time spent in the centres and the likelihood of a higher spend per trip.